Evaluate your practices and policies with an independent review.

 There are different types of HR Audits.
-Some companies conduct an internal audit, a compliance audit that focuses on relevant regulatory requirements, and a processes and practices audit.
+Some companies conduct an internal compliance audit that focuses on relevant regulatory requirements, and a processes and practices audit.

 External expertise is crucial to the success of the audit.
 HR auditors are well-versed on compliance requirements, risks and current best practices.
 Obtaining the results of your HR audit will give you factual information about where you are and where you could be.
 The company can then transform information into action, creating specific action plans and designing longer-term plans for continuous improvement.